REFLEXOLOGY

 For some reflexology may be a one of experience, however for many of my clients reflexology plays an integral part of their wellbeing.
 As we work together treatment plans adapt and one session is never the same, always working from what I find on the day, and also what you bring to the session.
 Never underestimate the value of giving yourself time and space to tune in and enter a deep state of relaxation.

 After your first treatment, your body may respond in a very noticeable way, usually with a sense of wellbeing.
-However you may feel tired, or even nauseous this 'healing crisis' is only temporary and it is the body's way of rebalancing.
+However you may feel tired, emotional or even nauseous this 'healing crisis' is only temporary and it is the body's way of rebalancing.
 If this occurs listen, take notice, rest and drink plenty of fluids.
 The benefits of reflexology are often subtle and initially working weekly or fortnightly for 6 to 8 weeks will give the body an opportunity to work through imbalances.

 Please note that as a reflexologist I do not claim to cure, diagnose or prescribe.